mnichols17/TwitterClone/README.md

 - Front-end uses React with Redux & Hooks for state handling

-- Back-end uses Express to act as an API for the client side.
+- Back-end uses Express to act as a REST API for the client side.
 API interacts with a MongoDB Atlas DB

 - DB contains collection of user accounts (later on "tweets" will be saved as well)